haziz1983/cognitive-social-crm/README.md

 ![](doc/source/images/architecture.png)

 1. User logs in using his Google account.
-2. Tweets are pushed out by Twitter.
+2. Tweets are pushed out by Twitter using stream Twitter API.
 3. The Cognitive Social CRM app processes the tweet.
 4. The Watson Tone Analyzer Service performs analysis of sentiment and emotional tone.
 5. The Watson Natural Language Understanding Service pulls out keywords and entities.